How To Choose A Hard Drive And Other Storage Devices

 4. DVD Writers

-DVD writersicon are a standard feature in desktop PCs these days.
+DVD writers are a standard feature in desktop PCs these days.
 They let you store up to 4.7 GB on a single disc, several times the amount of on a CD-RW disc.
 Let's look at some factors to consider when purchasing a new DVD drive.

 Drive Speed